 - Trouble maintaining oil temperature: To keep the oil temperature steady, it's best to keep the hob at medium or medium-low heat.
 It also helps to use a generous amount of oil (around 3-5 inches), as shallow oil fluctuates faster.
 The oil will cool each time you add donuts, so find a gentle, steady, slightly rising heat that works with your stovetop.

-Here are some tasty ways to switch things up and put your own spin on these donuts.
+Some tasty ways to switch things up and put your own spin on these tasty, filled donuts.

 - Different flavors - While the creamy vanilla filling is super tasty, it's so easy to adjust this recipe to make a variety of different flavors.
 Try using my pistachio pastry cream instead of vanilla, or swirl Nutella or peanut butter into the filling!
 If you're a classic custard fan, fill the donuts with my homemade custard pastry cream - just like my custard donuts.